Requirement for information on medical devices to be in Danish

 The Danish language requirement appears from:

-The required information is described in:
+The information required for the labelling and instructions for use is described in:

-• Annex I, section 20 of Regulation (EU) 2017/746 of the European Parliament and of the Council of 5 April 2017 on in vitro diagnostic medical devices
+• Annex I, section 20 of Regulation (EU) 2017/746 of the European Parliament and of the Council of 5 April 2017 on in vitro diagnostic medical devices.

-The language requirement applies to all medical devices comprised by the regulations and the executive order – regardless of the user’s professional training.
+The language requirement applies to all medical devices comprised by the regulations and the executive order – regardless of whether the device in question is to be used by professional or other users.
+Exemption from the language requirement

 For example, the Danish Medicines Agency may grant an exemption in the case of devices supplied to specific hospital departments, clinics or healthcare professionals and where, for example, the qualifications of the users, the purpose and characteristics of the device and treatment needs are taken into account.
 In its assessment of whether to grant an exemption, the Danish Medicines Agency will in particular look at the users’ professional qualifications and language skills for handling the device by means of instructions for use in another language (than Danish), the characteristics of the device and whether there are any marketed alternatives available on the Danish market.

-You can apply for an exemption from the language requirement by submitting an application.
+The manufacturer or its authorised representative may apply for an exemption from the language requirement by submitting an application.
 The application should include the following information:

-1. Name of device, unique device identifier and a description of the device’s scope of application.
+1. Name of device, unique device identifier and a description of the device’s scope of application

 2. The risk class of the device